THE MUMBLE TEAM

 Are taking their annual Festive Break

-Hello Kevin, so where ya from & where ya at, geographically speaking?
+Hello Keith, so where ya from & where ya at, geographically speaking?

 When did you first realise you were, well, magical?